crossorigin="anonymous">

 We will remain shallow, also due to the inevitability of financial materialism, and the many pleasures it offers us, no matter how hollow they are.

-It is only that I happen to be very, very incomplete with it.
-That's why I became a philosopher who rarely leaves his home.
+Despising shallowness due to the hole it created inside of me, I became a philosopher who rarely leaves his home.
 As written in previous articles, I already did things I wouldn't otherwise do, such as going abroad and drinking beer a few times, and yet, the pleasure in these feels very, very hollow.
 Those who are fine with it, will rarely have a problem with it, but I can't take it, and if it weren't for this site, my mental state would be much, much worse.
+I philosophize to stay sane.

-Nonetheless, while I realize I cannot completely overcome this world's shallowness, I can at least help reduce it, by providing articles such as this to anyone with an internet connection.
+While I realize I cannot completely overcome this world's shallowness, I can at least help reduce it, by providing articles such as this to anyone with an internet connection.
 In other words, the fact that I can't stop something completely, doesn't mean I should give up.
+We shouldn't appeal ourselves to futility just because perfection is highly unlikely.
+And we should still "reach for the moon" even if we will in the end "reach for the stars".

 To further illustrate the idea I'm trying to convey, some video games have a feature called "survival mode".
 In "survival mode," the main purpose is to stay alive as long as we can until we lose.
 We can never win, because the opponents we fight against are infinite, but that doesn't mean we shouldn't try and enjoy while we can, correct?